 Very Limited Availability

-Join us in Belize for 19 days on our teen PADI SCUBA and environmental community service program in Belize, a picture postcard destination beside the clear turquoise sea.
+Join us in Belize for 19 days on our teen SCUBA community service trip and marine conservation program in Belize, a picture postcard destination beside the clear turquoise sea.

 Start or build on your SCUBA diving certifications, advanced and open water, rescue diver, and other specialty certifications; digital underwater photography, wreck diving, or peak performance buoyancy, depending on your level of experience.